 OAlthough 10W-40 engine oil is the recommended oil for most conditions, the oil viscosity may need to be changed to accommodate atmospheric conditions in your riding area.

 Oil Filter Replacement

-- Drain the engine oil (see Engine Oil Change). - Remove the oil filter [A] with the oil filter wrench [B].
+- Drain the engine oil (see Engine Oil Change in this chapter). - Remove the oil filter [A] with the oil filter wrench [B].

 Special Tool - Oil Filter Wrench: 57001-1249